 The type of battery is one of those decisions that can come down to personal preference.
 If you want a long-lasting battery, you’ll likely want a GPS cycling watch with a replaceable battery that lasts several months between changes.
 The battery life will be of interest to you, if you want to minimize your trips to get new batteries.

 If you hate buying new batteries or going to the watch store to get a battery replaced, you may want a rechargeable watch that you can plug in and charge on a regular basis.
 In that instance, battery life is important to know if you do all-day rides, bike and camp, or otherwise will be away from charging capability for long periods of time.

 Overall watch battery life is important, but even more so is battery life when you’re using important capabilities like GPS mode and route tracking.

 Extra Bells and Whistles

-Many smartwatches and fitness trackers now provide extra information like sleep duration and quality, and notifications from a smartphone.
+Many smartwatches and fitness trackers (such as Garmin cycling watches) now provide extra information like sleep duration and quality, and notifications from a smartphone.
 Some of them even allow you to control the photo-taking capability on your phone.